harden your home against wildfire

 • Only existing, permitted structures are eligible (no new construction, outbuildings or sheds).

-• ZONE ZERO (the first 5 feet around your home) must be free of:
+• ZONE ZERO (the first 5 feet around your home) must be free of combustible materials and unmaintained vegetation, including pine needles, firewood, combustible mulch, overhanging branches, and construction materials.

-• Homeowners are responsible for obtaining permits and design approvals:
+Homeowners are responsible for obtaining any required HOA approvals and permits.

 Not Eligible